daoenpan/Rectangle-SwiftUI/README.md

 ---

-## Contributing

-Logic from Rectangle is used in the [Multitouch](https://multitouch.app) app.
-The [Rectangle Pro](https://rectangleapp.com/pro) app is entirely built on top of Rectangle.
-If you contribute significant code or localizations that get merged into Rectangle, send me an email for a free license of Multitouch or Rectangle Pro.
-Contributors to Sparkle, MASShortcut, or Spectacle can also receive free Multitouch or Rectangle Pro licenses.

 ### Localization

-If you would like to contribute to localization, all of the translations are held in the Main.strings per language.
+If you would like to contribute to localization, all the translations are held in the Main.strings per language.
 If you would like to add a localization but one doesn't currently exist and you don't know how to create one, create an issue and a translation file can be initialized.

 Pull requests for new localizations or improvements on existing localizations are welcome.